 STI certificates shall contain a Subject Public Key Info field specifying a Public Key Algorithm of "id-ecPublicKey” and containing a 256-bit public key.

+Unless otherwise specified, extensions in STI certificates shall not be marked critical.

 STI certificates shall contain a BasicConstraints extension marked critical.
 For root and intermediate certificates, the BasicConstraints CA boolean shall be set to TRUE, while for end entity certificates, the CA boolean shall be set to FALSE.
+For root and intermediate certificates, the BasicConstraints pathlen field may be set to limit the maximum path length.

 STI certificates shall contain a Subject Key Identifier extension STI certificates which is unique for each certificate.
-The value for the Subject Key Identifier is recommended to be derived from the public key of the certificate (e.g., a 160-bit SHA-1 hash of the public key, as described in RFC 5280 [Ref 11]).
+The value for the Subject Key Identifier shall contain the 160-bit SHA-1 hash of the public key, as described in RFC 5280 [Ref 11].
 The value for the Subject Key Identifier for a root or intermediate certificate shall be the value placed in the Key Identifier field of the Authority Key Identifier extension of certificates issued by the subject of the root or intermediate certificate.

 STI intermediate and end entity certificates shall contain an Authority Key Identifier extension (this extension is optional for root certificates).
 For root certificates that contain an Authority Key Identifier extension, the Authority Key Identifier shall contain a keyIdentifier field with a value that matches the Subject Key Identifier value of the same root certificate.
 For intermediate and end entity certificates, the Authority Key Identifier extension shall contain a keyIdentifier field with a value that matches the Subject Key Identifier value of the parent certificate.